jsherman212/svc_stalker/README.md

 At the moment, this project assumes a 16k page size.
 I've only tested this on phones running iOS 13 and higher.

-I try my best to make sure the patchfinder works on all kernels iOS 13+, but if something isn't working, please file an issue.
+I try my best to make sure the patchfinder works on all kernels iOS 13+, so if something isn't working, please file an issue.